 Americans for the Arts provides toolkits for both individuals and organizations including how to reach your representative, letters you can customize and questions to ask should you meet your representative in person.

-Toolkit for Individuals: Discover how to be an arts advocate as an individuals
+Toolkit for Individuals: Discover how to be an arts advocate as an individual

-Toolkit for Organizations: Learn how to be an arts advocate as an organizations
+Toolkit for Organizations: Learn how to be an arts advocate as an organization